-- A lack of detail regarding the criteria for the award and procedures to be followed in the event of a tie, especially in instances where a tie seems probable.
-Schools may be asked to review the previous three to five years to judge the future likelihood of a tie in a particular programme. - Due to the composition of the selection committee, where an interview or other qualitative process is specified (representatives of corporate or other donors may be included, but panels should be Chaired by and have a majority of UCD representatives) - Programme Board/College/School approval details and dates are not provided on the submission form, or the details of the board/meeting date which will determine and approve the winner(s) of the award are included here, instead of the board/meeting date at which the new proposal was approved. - That the duration of the award needs to be specified, along with the maximum number of students between which an award is to be divided - Due to a lack of clarity in relation to the eligibility criteria.
-The eligibility criteria need to be described in specific, measurable terms.
-Where eligibility is linked with a specific module(s) the module code(s) and title(s) must be noted.
+- Exact criteria for the award and procedures to be followed in the event of a tie - Involvement in selection committee, where an interview or other qualitative process is specified (representatives of corporate or other donors may be included, but panels should be Chaired by and have a majority of UCD representatives) - Programme Board/College/School approval details and dates may be missing, or it may be unclear whether the award has been approved or is pending approval.
+Or the details of the board/meeting date which will determine and approve the winner(s) of the award are included here, instead of the board/meeting date at which the new proposal was approved.